Give a Back Massage Like a Professional

 How to Give a Professional Back Massage

-- 1Assume the position.Have the person prepare for receiving a massage.
-This may mean that they turn off mobile phones or other communication devices, disrobe (if using oils), and get comfortable on the massage chair or table.Advertisement
+- 1Have the person prepare for receiving a massage.
+This may mean that they turn off mobile phones or other communication devices, disrobe (if using oils), and get comfortable on the massage chair or table.Assume the position.Advertisement

-- 2Help the person to relax.This is usually a multiple step process.Advertisement
+- 2This is usually a multiple step process.Help the person to relax.Advertisement

 - Talk to the individual on the table or chair.
 It is likely that they feel a bit nervous.
 Ask them questions about their problem areas and how much pressure they would like for you to apply.
 Also, tell them to let you know during the massage if more or less pressure needs to be applied in any area.